Payment Hub

 For ACH credits—where funds are transferred from the payer's account to the payee's account—the process usually takes one business day for the ACH transaction to occur.
 This means that if a transaction is initiated on a Monday, the recipient should receive the funds from the financial institution by Tuesday.
 This is often done for ACH bank transfers such as an electronic payment for direct deposits of salaries, vendor payments, and tax refunds.

-It's important to note that weekends and bank holidays are not considered business days in the context of ACH transfers, so transactions initiated on a Friday may not be completed until the following Tuesday or Wednesday.
-Despite the benefits of ACH, ACH bank transfers aren't immediate; it's important to note the difference between ACH debit and ACH credit times.
+It's important to note that weekends and bank holidays are not considered business days in the context of ACH debits and transfers, so transactions initiated on a Friday may not be completed until the following Tuesday or Wednesday.
+Despite the benefits of ACH, ACH bank transfers aren't immediate; it's important to note the difference between ACH debit and credit times.

-ACH direct payments to savings accounts operate similarly to a checking account with ACH transfers.
-The payer authorizes the transaction, providing their account details for ACH direct deposit.
-The payment originating depository financial institution electronically debits the specified amount from the payer's account and transfers it to the payee's account as a direct payment.
+ACH direct payments to savings accounts operate similarly to a checking account with ACH network transfers.
+Payers authorize the transaction, providing their details of their bank account information for ACH direct deposit.

 Still have questions?
 Chat with us on the bottom right corner of your screen #NotARobot